micmejia/bible-dump/NKJV/1 Corinthians/1 Cor 7.md

 For how do you know, O wife, whether you will save _your_ husband?
 Or how do you know, O husband, whether you will save _your_ wife? ## Live as You Are Called

 ###### 17
 But as God has distributed to each one, as the Lord has called each one, so let him walk.
-And so I [^a]ordain in all the churches.
+And so I ordain in all the churches.

 ###### 18
 Was anyone called while circumcised?
 Let him not become uncircumcised.
 Was anyone called while uncircumcised?
 Let him not be circumcised.